Need Great Reset In Healthcare Capacity

 Prior to the pandemic, I was all for banning single use plastics and putting the health of our planet first.
 Well that noble ideal sure went away fast when covid hit.
 I know turtles, don't like straws, my guess is they don't like masks either.
 Everything takes a back seat when mankind is in immediate danger.
 We have spent billions in defensive reaction.
 Imagine what we could have done with that money, if we had healthcare system that was still able to manage through this crisis.
 We would have been able to keep more of our economy open and avoided much of this self inflicted, economic carnage.

 While I support the efforts to combat climate change, the reaction to this pandemic showed us where our priorities lie.
-We can't prepare for a looming crisis down the road when we are still vulnerable to ones that are imminent.
+We can't prepare for a looming crisis down the road when we are still vulnerable to the next pandemic whose threat is pervasive.

 While we lay blame for government reaction - it's time to focus on their future plans It's easy to reflect upon what should have been done, but hind sight is so 2020.